 The answer is JESUS - We must take Him there, and with over 18 years of pioneering behind us and many trained leaders in different localities, NOW is the time to extend these networks and develop them in every way.

 There is no doubt that to do this we need "twenty first century means", and none is better than an airplane to do the job - taking God's appointed, annointed ministers and professional teams into difficult-to-get-to-places.

 This, of course, does not just mean preaching and teaching Jesus only!
 Mercy flights (medical help, clothing and food relief), literature drops and difficult terrain are still all part of why planes make sense.
-Join with us in the adventure and reap an eternal havest with Scott & Heather Brallier.
+Join with us in the adventure and reap an eternal harvest with Scott Brallier and Wings for the Word.

 We live right on the edge of the Maasai steppe, a broad swathe of wilderness savvannah where some 200,000 Maasai are living in various degrees of abondament amid growing hunger for the Word of God plus tangible evidence of God's concern.